syncfusion-content/blazor-docs/blazor/numeric-textbox/getting-started.md

 Users can set the format of the NumericTextBox component using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfNumericTextBox-1.html#Syncfusion_Blazor_Inputs_SfNumericTextBox_1_Format) property.
 The value will be displayed in the specified format, when the component is in focused out state.

-The following example demonstrates format the value by using currency format value `c2`.

 ```cshtml
 <SfNumericTextBox TValue="int?"
 Value=10 Format="c2"></SfNumericTextBox>
 ```

-The output will be as follows.

 ![Blazor NumericTextBox with Formatting Value](./images/blazor-numerictextbox-format-value.png)